AdrianRasoOnGit/langstats/README.md

   versions, which is usually faster and still satisfactory most of the times.

+Also, since `langstats v0.5.0`, the package allows its users to automatically plot results with a smart plot function powered by `ggplot2`.
+We introduce it below:

+- **Plotting with automated configuration** (`plot_ls(input)`): This function automatically plot results regardless of the origin of the data, as long as it has been returned from a native function of `langstats`.

   Besides, the package comes with some example data to try the features of this resource.
 Remember to type `data(“name_of_the_data_here”)` before using it!
 The datasets provided are: